Skip to content

 Debian

-echo "deb http://deb.debian.org/debian experimental main" | sudo tee /etc/apt/sources.list.d/experimental.list
+echo "deb http://deb.debian.org/debian trixie-backports main" | sudo tee /etc/apt/sources.list.d/backports.list

 sudo apt update

-# Install Mesa from experimental
+# Install Mesa from backports

 # Verify